Back to Blog

 Who Are Generation X and Y?

-Generation Y is more commonly known as millennials or Gen Y. Born between 1981 and 1996, they’re the largest generation, accounting for 72.1 million Americans.
+Generation Y is more commonly known as millennials or Gen Y. Born between 1981 and 1996, they’re the largest generation in the United States, accounting for more than one-fifth of Americans.
 They’re the first generation to grow up with the internet and technology defining their childhoods.
 Many of their childhoods were shaped by the 2008 financial recession, changing their family dynamics.
-More of Gen Y is unmarried—in 2019, only 44% of millennials were married and 12% cohabitated with partners.
-Their nontraditional family models mean teachers and administrators might interact more with partners, step-parents, and grandparents.

-How to Communicate With Different Generations
+How to Communicate With Generations X and Y

 Social Media Use Between Generations